We are all in unprecedented times and here at Equifinance we are here to assist and support you during this uncertain period.

 Q. Will you add any charges to my account if I am in a payment holiday?

-A. Please see answer above, and while there is no fee for taking a payment holiday, your overall debt is likely to increase due to the additional interest which is applied monthly on the outstanding balance at the contractual rate.
+A. Please see answer above, and while there is no fee for taking a payment holiday, your overall debt is likely to increase due to the additional interest charged on the outstanding balance at the contractual rate.